RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 * Add a new viewer to inspect any Python object in a tree-like view.
 * Add the ability to search for variable names and types.
+* Restore the ability to refresh it while code is being executed.
 * Add support for Numpy object arrays.
 * Add MultiIndex display support to the DataFrame viewer.
 * Add support for all Pandas indexes.